samlinux-development/c-02/README.md

 ## Prerequisites
 To use this Astro project you need to install all dependencies first.
 To do so, run the following command in the root of this project:

-**Note:** To get a clean git repository, a tool called `digit` is used. [degit](https://github.com/Rich-Harris/degit) makes a copy of the git repositorie.
+**Note:** To get a clean git repository, a tool called `digit` is used. [degit](https://github.com/Rich-Harris/degit) makes a copy of the git repository.
 Make sure you have it installed.
 If you haven't installed it yet, you can do so using the following command.

 ```bash
 npm install -g degit